 One of the most common questions we hear at Nomadica Solutions is simple on the surface but complicated once you dig in.
 When it comes to your money, which professional do you actually need?
-The world of financial services is packed with titles, and unless you live in it every day, it is hard to know who does what and when to call them in.
+The world of financial services is packed with titles, and unless you live in it every day, it's hard to know who does what and when to call them in.
 That confusion can cost you time, money, and opportunities.

 Bookkeeper